sjsu-library/unionist/_items/unionist--text-0030.md

 issue: '2'
-transcription: The Advertiser man appears willing to admit that the credibility of an Abolitionist’s testimony is not inferior to one tenth of that of an ordinary witness.—Would the Abolitionists could reciprocate the compliment
+transcription: The Advertiser man appears willing to admit that the credibility of an Abolitionist’s testimony is not inferior to one tenth of that of an ordinary witness.—Would the Abolitionists could reciprocate the compliment!
 scholarlyNotes:
 commentary: Witty but immature insults were traded
 relatedPeople: James Holbrook (inferred)